juzeon/SydneyQt/README.md

 - Jailbreak New Bing with parameter tweaks and prompt injection.
 - Access features in the gray-scale test in advance.
+- Resolve CAPTCHA automatically via a local Selenium browser or a Bypass Server.
 - Region restriction unlocking with proxy and Cloudflare Workers.
 - Edit the chat context freely, including the AI's previous responses.
 - Prevent Bing AI's message revoking, and automatically send custom text to continue the generation.